 Required

-At least one course from six of the seven categories below and one additional course from any category for a total of 21 credits.
+At least one course from five of the six categories below for a total of 15 credits.

 CAH 3101Ancient Art of the Bronze Age and Greece